Skip to content

 Gating is what separates a feed you can render directly from one that needs a layer of your own filtering on top.

 'Matched betting' is not one calculation.
-Standard, each-way, extra-place, BOG, dutching and 2Up each have their own logic, and a complete feed handles all of them, selectable per request (price-boost is a further type that ships as it builds volume).
+Standard, each-way, extra-place, BOG, dutching and 2Up each have their own logic, and a complete feed handles all of them, selectable per request.

 Ask which types a provider supports as finished output.
 A feed that only does 'standard' is doing a fraction of the work.